philip-3000/deck-of-cards/README.md

     return self.__value
 ```

 but, leave the setter decorator out.
-Attemping to change the value after initialization will result in an error being ased.
+Attemping to change the value after initialization will result in an error being raised.
 However, since nothing is really private in Python, a programmer could access our class member, '__value', but, there's intent with using a property.

 In order to build on the idea of a card being immutable once constructed, we can also implement the 'dunder' method, \__hash\__ so that we could throw our cards into a hash like structure such as a set or map if need be.
 In order to do this, we can just think of a card as a tuple, as suggested above: